 I-9 & E-Verify

-U.S. law requires companies to employ only individuals who may legally work in the United States – either U.S. citizens, or foreign citizens who have the necessary authorization.
-This diverse workforce contributes greatly to the vibrancy and strength of our economy, but that same strength also attracts unauthorized employment.
+U.S. law requires companies to employ only individuals who may legally work in the United States – either U.S. citizens or foreign citizens who have the necessary authorization.
+This diverse workforce contributes greatly to the vibrancy and strength of our economy, but that same strength can also attract unauthorized employment.

-E-Verify is administered by the U.S. Department of Homeland Security, USCIS, Verification Division, and the Social Security Administration.
+E-Verify is administered by the U.S. Department of Homeland Security, the United States Citizenship and Immigration Services, Verification Division, and the Social Security Administration.